You could be able to specify “build templates” in the

 title is specified then that will be printed, otherwise the env var’s key (

 Basically when triggering a workflow the system would go through the whole workflow-graph, collecting all

 is_required env vars from the specified workflow and every other workflow referenced via

 The input provided will be handled the exact same way if you’d specify this input (env var) in the App Env Vars, so it’ll be 100% compatible with the current tooling/steps/mechanisms.

 So, if you have this template and you want to create a release, you’d simply

-_the-release-workflow in the example), just like if you’d have
+create-release in the example), just like if you’d do

 What’s the purpose?

 - A formalized dynamic input handling mechanism, both in the CLI and on bitrise.io, with validation that all required inputs are provided.